programmerNacho/Python3Course/README.md

 # Python3Course
-Python 3 scripts that I wrote while following courses.
+Contains Python 3 scripts written while learning how to use the language and various modules.

+There are some modules that I still want to learn, those will be updated in the near future.